Jakuko99/ST-Countdown/README.md

 # ST Countdown
 ## Application overview
 I created this program out of boredom, to track when the 4-th season of Stranger Things will come out.
+Entire application is written in Pascal using Lazarus IDE.
 ## To-do
 * Use different method to store images and program files
 * Add new features